elvisburrniku/Clientlly-Webpage/replit.md

 ✓ Ensured application runs properly without syntax errors or LSP diagnostics ✓ Maintained all 8 core features with proper navigation and responsive design

+✓ COMPLETED removal of all floating background logo elements and decorative animations (July 29, 2025) ✓ Removed floating Sparkles and Zap icon animations from community section ✓ Removed all floating sparkle background elements with animate-pulse effects ✓ Removed floating particles around icon containers and decorative background elements ✓ Cleaned up landing page design by removing all animated floating decorations ✓ Maintained clean, professional appearance with core Clientlly logo in navigation only

 ✓ COMPLETED footer navigation with scroll-to-top functionality (July 29, 2025) ✓ Fixed all footer links to properly navigate to page tops using handleNavigation() function with scroll-to-top ✓ Updated footer navigation: Features → /#features, Pricing → /subscribe, Integrations → /integrations, About → /about, etc.